 When you have pets in the home

 Obviously you want to keep your pets from tracking mud and dirt into the home, but remember to also keep a pet’s nails and claws trimmed.
-Sharp nails may tear at carpet fibers, so that those fibers are then more likely to hold dust and dirt, and to look threadbare and worn.
+Sharp nails may tear at carpet fibers, so that those fibers are then more likely to hold dust and dirt and look threadbare and worn.

-It’s also good to keep your pets properly brushed and groomed, so they lose less hair and dander around the home.
+It’s also good to keep your pets properly brushed and groomed so that they lose less hair and dander around the home.
 Anything your pets shed will settle into the home’s carpet fibers, trapping more dirt and making those carpets look matted and worn down, so brush your pets often or take them to the groomer as needed, to help protect the home’s carpeting.

 Air filters and purifiers

 An air purifier in the home will trap dirt and dust that would otherwise settle onto the home’s carpeting.
 Investing in such a filter can be especially important if you live in an area with lots of dust in the air, such as near production facilities or construction sites.